teqbench/teqbench.system.cors/README.md

     * Build output for Visual Studio or command line, i.e. assembly, will be found in the "{project}/bin/Debug/" folder.

 ### Pack(age)
+* To pack locally use the "Debug" configuration.
 * To create NuGet package locally, can be done either in Visual Studio or command line.
   * Visual Studio
     * Load the project